finaldie/final_magic_note/README.md

 Description:

-    This note is a magic tool for you, you can write down your note and record them easily by this tool.
-After that, you search/edit/run them very easy.
+    This is a magic tool, with which you can not only write down and manage your notes easily but also search/edit/run them easily.

 Install: